 Grows naturally in moderately humid to very humid subtropical and tropical lowland to mid-elevation climates, generally in areas with annual lows of 16 to 25 °C, annual highs of 26 to 34 °C, annual rainfall of 1000 to 6000 mm and a dry season of 6 months or less.

-Essential oil production is located mostly in humid tropical areas with a dry season of 2 months or less, as the trees in these areas tend to flower heavily and throughout the year, making possible continuous essential oil extraction.
+Essential oil production is located mostly in humid tropical areas with a dry season of 2 months or less, as the trees in these areas tend to flower heavily and throughout the year, making it possible for continuous essential oil extraction.

 New plants are usually raised from seed which germinate erratically and show improved germination after storage under dry conditions for six to twelve months followed by soaking in hot water before sowing.
 The seed are small and are collected by washing the pulp of mature fruit through a sieve under running water, then air-drying and storing them.